megpatakota/statistical_analysis/presentation.md

 ### Visual
 - Clean summary layout with checkmarks
-- Clear "Ask" section highlighted
+- Clear "Ask" section highlighted in a box
 - Contact information
 - "Questions?" prompt with discussion visual
+- **No notebook visual** - use clean summary layout

 ### Speaker Notes
 > "So let me bring this all together.